Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Related Work

 We note that all scores are solely estimates of a models' tendency to be sycophantic towards the user's opinion in a prompt explaining a user's stance.
 They are not explicitly a measure of sycophancy towards the opinions of other agents during discussion, although DBSS and DSS incorporate models' implicit biases along these axes, too.

-The final sycophancy scores (BSS, DBSS, DSS) are converted to rankings based on their order (least sycophantic, less sycophantic, sycophantic, very sycophantic).
-This is done because language models inherently find it harder to understand raw numbers \citep{yang2025numbercookbooknumberunderstanding}.
+The final sycophancy scores (BSS, DBSS, DSS) are converted to model rankings (least sycophantic, less sycophantic, sycophantic, very sycophantic), as language models inherently find it harder to understand raw numbers \citep{yang2025numbercookbooknumberunderstanding}.

-\textbf{Binary BSS} and \textbf{Random Binary} are additional configurations that label three models as more sycophantic and the remaining three models as less sycophantic using the BSS scores and random numbers, respectively.
+\textbf{Binary BSS} and \textbf{Random Binary.} These are additional configurations that label three models as more sycophantic and the remaining three models as less sycophantic using the BSS scores and random numbers, respectively.

 \textbf{Baselines.} Our \textit{primary baseline} is simply conducting the discussion without providing any peer sycophancy information. \textit{Accuracy BSS} and \textit{Random BSS} are additional baselines that replace the sycophancy scores with model accuracy scores and simple random numbers, respectively.
 We note that our sycophancy scores are advantageous over accuracy as they only need model and user stance, and not ground truth correctness information.